ajdillhoff/personal-site/content/notes/segmentation_via_clustering.md

 {{< figure src="/ox-hugo/2022-03-03_20-47-51_screenshot.png" caption="<span class=\"figure-number\">Figure 9: </span>Superpixels optimized for semantic segmentation (Jampani et al.)" >}}

-Superpixel Sampling Networks, proposed by Jampani et al., introduce the first attempt at integrating superpixel extraction methods with deep learning models (Jampani et al. 2018).
+Superpixel Sampling Networks, proposed by Jampani et al., introduce the first attempt at integrating superpixel extraction methods with deep learning models (<a href="#citeproc_bib_item_2">Jampani et al. 2018</a>).
 In this work, they adapt SLIC as a differentiable layer in a deep network which result in superpixels that are fine-tuned for specific tasks.

 {{< figure src="/ox-hugo/2022-03-03_21-45-09_screenshot.png" caption="<span class=\"figure-number\">Figure 10: </span>Model diagram for SSN (Jampani et al.)" >}}